alexandergerber/courses-tsa/chapter2.md

 `@instructions`
-Split the series of monthly closing prices (`close`) in two parts; one from the Jannuary 2007 until December 2012 and on with the remaining data.
+Split the series of monthly closing prices (`close`) in two parts; one from the January 2007 until December 2012 and on with the remaining data.

 Assign the first part to the variable `closeFirst` and the second part to the variable `closeLast`.